Manikarnika: The Queen of Jhansi: Marketing

 The first poster was released on 15 August 2018.
 Theatrical posters of the film were released in 2 languages for simultaneous release of the film in Tamil and Telugu with Hindi version on 4 January 2019.

 Its official music launch took place on 9 January.
-The video song from Manikarnika: The Queen of Jhansi titled "Vijayi Bhava" was made available for public viewing on the same day.
+The song video from Manikarnika: The Queen of Jhansi titled "Vijayi Bhava" was made available for public viewing on the same day.
 Short video teasers of dialogues and prominent scenes of the film were posted on the Facebook page of Zee Studios for viewers.

 Release

-The film is certified U/A (Parental Guidance for children below the age of 12 years) by CBFC of India and the film was released on 25 January 2019.
+The film is certified U/A (Parental Guidance for children below the age of 12 years) by CBFC of India, and the film was released on 25 January 2019.
 Its runtime is 148 minutes.
 Manikarnika: The Queen of Jhansi was released on 3700 screens in 50 countries worldwide in Hindi, Tamil and Telugu on 25 January 2019.
 While the original was in Hindi, the Tamil and the Telugu versions were dubbed from the Hindi version.

 A special screening of the film was organised by Zee Entertainment for Ram Nath Kovind, the President of India, at Rashtrapati Bhavan Cultural Centre on 18 January in the presence of Kangana Ranaut and her team before the release of the film on 25 January 2019.
 After watching the film, the President felicitated the cast and crew of the film.

 The film was selected for the Bucheon International Fantastic Film Festival.
 The film was also screened at the Kashi Indian International Film Festival, Itanagar International Film Festival, and at the Indian embassy, Lebanon under Azadi Ka Amrit Mahotsav event.